An investor in emerging market equity should pay attention to these.

 Researchers often separate the middle from the lower classes by income.
 This may lead to wrong assumptions if you do not consider local prices or economic changes.

-I prefer another definition: what differs them is their ability to spend larger portions of income on items other than food.
+I prefer another definition: what differentiates them is their ability to spend larger portions of income on items other than food.
 Things like household durables, holidays, and leisure.

 This demand has a singular characteristic in emerging markets: anchored prices.
-The rising middle class will often expect items of superior qualities but for prices anchored by their previous, lower-income.
+The rising middle class will often expect items of superior quality but for prices anchored by their previous, lower income.

 The immense market of 1.0 engine cars in Brazil is an example of how the automotive industry adapted an item (cars) for the purchasing power of the local middle class.
 Many of the vehicles sold in Brazil, like the Volkswagen Gol, were domestically developed, stripping out accessories to reduce the price and increase affordability while keeping a modern, pleasant design.
 The Gol was the best-selling car in Brazil for 27 consecutive years, from 1987 to 2014.
 Later it went to other emerging markets like Argentina, where it also turned into a best-seller.

 The skyrocketing increase in the middle-class size in India, Brazil, China, and Indonesia includes almost two billion people, spending nearly $7 trillion per year.
 A figure that can reach $20 trillion during the next decade and be akin to the growth experienced by Post-War Europe, as explained by David Court and Laxman Narasimhan for McKinsey Quarterly: